 I also really like the app Privilege Points as a way to create a chores list on your phone and give your kids points for doing each task.
 They can put it on their devices and you an all access the same information.
 It lets you see when they complete a task as well as allow you to list rewards they can exchange the points for.
 My husband and I even score points for doing things around the house that we have created our own unique rewards for as well.
 It's amazing!

-After reviewing the list and assigning your children chores, you may also take into account their own unique abilities to do things.
+After reviewing the list and assigning your children chores, you may also take into account their own unique abilities to do things and their preferences.
 In some cases it may be necessary to work towards a particular job, such as having them simply put clothes into the washer or dryer.

-You may also have younger children assist you in sorting laundry, which can be a great matching activity.
+You may have younger children assist you in sorting laundry as part of their chores list, which can be a great matching activity.
 Making sure everyone older than 2 years of age has at least one assigned chore is important to promote family contribution and help them see that you are a team that works together.

 The chart below shows at what age a child is capable of performing a task, but it does not necessarily mean that they will be able to do a good job at the task.
 Always avoid criticizing any children under 5 years of age that would discourage them from wanting to help.
 For children 5-8 years old, I would limit constructive criticism to only 1-2 comments at a time AFTER positive praise for completing the job in the first place.